You have a bad debt if you cannot collect money owed to you. A bad debt is either a business bad debt or a nonbusiness bad

 Property received for debt.

-If you receive property in partial settlement of a debt, reduce the debt by the property's fair market value (FMV),
+If you receive property in partial settlement of a debt, reduce the debt by the property's FMV, which becomes the

 If you later sell the property for more than its basis, any gain on the sale is due to the appreciation of the property.